Cardano (ADA) is a third-generation blockchain. What does that mean?

 Powerful Use Cases

-While Cardano is no doubt developing revolutionary blockchain technology, the real benefit lies in real world use cases.
-For example, Long Finance’s just published 78 page long report that is sponsored by the Cardano foundation.
+While Cardano is no doubt developing revolutionary blockchain technology, the real benefit lies in real-world use cases such as the article from Long Finance that was published, a 78 page long report that is sponsored by the Cardano foundation.

 This examines the economic impact of smart/distributed ledgers on world trade and global capital flows.
 It also hints at Cardano’s scope of ambition to serve as a framework and operating system upon which human civilizations could flourish and prosper.
 As stated in the publication:

 Conceptually, the impact of Smart Ledgers will be realised by reduced cost frictions associated with processes such as paperwork and identity checking, facilitating the creation of new business opportunities, and reducing the volatility associated with international trade.

 Cardano’s mission is particularly focused on developing and third-world countries that are encumbered by corruption, arcane bureaucracies and lack of access to financial services.
 Cardano envisions that their blockchain will be used for high impact solutions such as the ability to verify people’s access to water rights, shipping and logistics tracking, creating voting systems to overcome the trust that has been lost in the American political system, increased transparency of government spending, verify consent with the digital signing of contracts, authenticating and verifying any sort of licenses and certifications, significantly reducing issues like identity theft by storing individual identities on the blockchain and more.